matthewfeickert-proposals/bssw-fellowship-program-application-2025/application.md

 2159 wc.txt
 ```

-As a BSSW Fellow I will develop an open source course in the form of website on the practical process of packaging scientific software and making it reusable through version controlled lock files and then teaching the course as a module at multiple workshops and conference tutorial sessions.
+As a BSSW Fellow I will develop an open source course (website) on the process of packaging scientific and AI/ML software and making reusable applications, and I will teach the course as a module at multiple workshops and conference tutorial sessions.
-The course will have a focus towards packaging of scientific Python libraries and distribution on The Python Package Index (PyPI) and conda-forge, but will be scoped broadly and cover packaging and distribution of C and C++ libraries on conda-forge as well.
+The course will have a focus on packaging scientific Python libraries and distribution on PyPI and conda-forge indexes, but will be scoped broadly and cover packaging and distribution of C and C++ libraries on conda-forge as well.
 While packaging scientific software libraries is critical, the reality is that many scientists need reproducible scientific computing environments around "applications" across multiple computing platforms --- e.g. scientific analyses, custom visualization tools, data transformation pipelines, and machine learning applications on hardware accelerator platforms.
-While workflow languages/engines and Linux containers offer a gold standard for scientific computing reproducibility, they require additional layers of training and software engineering knowledge.
+While workflow engines and Linux containers offer a gold standard for scientific computing reproducibility, they require additional layers of training and software engineering knowledge.
-Modern multi-platform environment management tools, i.e. pixi (https://pixi.sh/), provide automatic multi-platform hash-level lock file support for the full software tool chain down to the compiler for all software available on conda-forge and PyPI while still providing a high level interface well suited for scientists.
+Modern multi-platform environment management tools, i.e. pixi (https://pixi.sh/), provide automatic multi-platform hash-level lock file support for all dependencies down to the compiler for all software available on conda-forge and PyPI while still providing a high level interface well suited for scientists.
 The course will focus on using these tools to create reproducible software environments for machine learning applications including all CUDA dependencies, which is becoming a more relevant issue as AI/ML becomes a standard part of modern science.
-I will also create a workshop that will teach the content of the course to scientists.
+I will also create a workshop to teach the content of the course to scientists.
-The workshop will be incubated at the University of Wisconsin-Madison Data Science Hub, and will solicit a call for applications for workshop participants, whose travel to the workshop location will be supported by the Fellow award.
+The workshop will be incubated at the University of Wisconsin-Madison Data Science Hub, and will solicit a call for applications for workshop participants, whose travel will be supported by the BSSW Fellow award.
 This course will also be submitted as a proposal for a tutorial at the 2025 SciPy conference, and will be recommended as a module for URSSI workshops in 2025.

 ---